 As with all recordings of this nature, it should only be listened to in a safe, quiet place without any distractions.

 Do you know of anybody who’s suffering from exam stress?
-Please feel free pass this onto them.
+Please feel free forward this blog onto them.